HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Datasets

 \textbf{Gene imputation.} In spatial transcriptomics, gene expression profiles are often incomplete or noisy due to technical limitations and measurement dropouts.
 Gene imputation aims to predict missing gene expression values, recovering biologically plausible expression patterns.
-HEIST performs this task by leveraging the learned gene embeddings, which capture both regulatory relationships from GRNs and spatial dependencies from their parent cells.
+HEIST performs this task by leveraging the learned gene embeddings, which capture both co-expression relationships from gene co-expression networks and spatial dependencies from their parent cells.
 Through cross-level message passing, the model can incorporate spatial cues to refine gene predictions, enabling more accurate reconstruction of missing data.
-We select the genes to be masked using stratified sampling according to gene sparsity~\cite{avcsar2023comparative} and mask these genes during the fine-tuning phase.
-This task can be performed in a zero-shot fashion or by fine-tuning the HEIST decoder on the downstream task.
+We select the genes to be masked using stratified sampling according to gene sparsity~\citep{avcsar2023comparative} and mask these genes during the fine-tuning phase. {For the skin dataset, which contains 30 proteomic markers, we masked 4 genes using stratified sampling based on gene sparsity following Avsar et al., corresponding to a ~14\% masking fraction.
+For the placenta dataset, we masked 16 out of 200 genes (~8\% masking).} This task can be performed in a zero-shot fashion or by fine-tuning the HEIST decoder on the downstream task.
 We report Pearson correlation as the evaluation metric for this task.